Frequently Asked Questions

 - If offering Incentive Option 2:

-- Description of how the applicant meets the eligibility requirements specific to the incentive option and how the applicant plans to implement the program under the incentive option structure, including details on how the applicant will allocate incentives to participants
+- Description of how the applicant meets the eligibility requirements specific to the incentive option and how the applicant plans to implement the program under the incentive option, including details on how the applicant will allocate incentives to participants

 - California Independent System Operator (CAISO) Demand Response Provider ID (DRP ID) and an attestation that the DRP has active proxy demand resources (PDRs)